The Best Operational Model to Govern the Power Platform

 • Implementing and sharing admin tools to facilitate environment administration operations for the Local CoEs.

 • Gathering usage telemetry and creating dashboards for Local CoEs.
 The global CoE can maintain the CoE Kit at global level and leverage Power BI Row Level Security to share the data with the Local CoEs with only what is relevant to them.
 This way each local CoE can have access to the solutions created by their respective users on the default environment.
+I share some guidance about how to do this in this separate article.

 • Organizing nurturing activities for Makers such as Community of Practice events and maintaining a knowledge base.